apache/flink/docs/config.md

 The system and run scripts parse the config at startup time.
 Changes to the configuration file require restarting the Flink JobManager and TaskManagers.

+The configuration files for the TaskManagers can be different, Flink does not assume uniform machines in the cluster.

 ## Common Options